-- Consider the services provided by the business and how those services might be abused for ML/FT. - Actively involve all members of senior management in determining the risks (threats and vulnerabilities) posed by ML/FT within those areas for which they have responsibility. - Consider any organisational factors that may increase exposure to the risk of ML/FT e.g. business volumes and outsourcing aspects of regulated activities or compliance functions. - Consider the nature, scale and complexity of its business including the diversity of its operations, the volume and size of its transactions, and the degree of risk associated with each area of its operation. - Consider the jurisdictions in which the business operates, any particular threats from those jurisdictions, any particular vulnerabilities within the organisation in those jurisdictions.
+- Consider the services provided by the business and how those services might be abused for ML/FT. - Actively involve all members of senior management in determining the risks (threats and vulnerabilities) posed by ML/FT within those areas for which they have responsibility. - Consider any organisational factors that may increase exposure to the risk of ML/FT e.g. business volumes and outsourcing aspects of regulated activities or compliance functions. - Consider the nature, scale and complexity of its business including theincluding the diversity of its operations, the volume and size of its transactions, and the degree of risk associated with each area of its operation.

-- Consider the scale on which the services are provided and linked to this, any vulnerabilities in the level of compliance resources available. - Consider whether the business model provides for complex structures and what risks this poses to the business.
+- Consider the jurisdictions in which the business operates, any particular threats from those jurisdictions, any particular vulnerabilities within the organisation in those jurisdictions.
+Consider the scale on which the services are provided and linked to this, any vulnerabilities in the level of compliance resources available. - Consider whether the business model provides for complex structures and what risks this poses to the business. - Consider the findings of the NRA in relation to the business sector.